wormhole-foundation/wormhole-scaffolding/docs/01_hello_world.md

 ## Background

 Currently, no production grade examples exist that detail how to safely integrate with Wormhole's generic-messaging layer on all available networks.
-Network specific test cases and smart contract design are critical to safely operating an XDapp.
+Network specific test cases and smart contract design are critical to safely operating an xDapp.

 ## Goals